El Modena High School Cheerleading

 • Tumbling is not mandatory, but it is highly encouraged for all team members.

-• Tumbling enhances the overall performance level of our routines and increases team competitiveness.
+• Tumbling enhances the overall performance of our routines and increases our team's competitiveness.

 • A weekly tumbling session will be scheduled at a local cheer/tumbling gym where athletes can attend together to train in a team environment.

-• Athletes are responsible for the cost of any outside tumbling training, but attendance at team sessions is strongly recommended for skill growth and routine development.
+• Athletes are responsible for the cost of any outside tumbling training, but attendance at team sessions is strongly recommended to support skill development and routine development.

 Attendance Policy